-This is my book summary of The 4-Hour Workweek (by Tim Ferriss).
+This is my quick book summary of The 4-Hour Workweek (by Tim Ferriss).
 Love him or hate him, Tim Ferriss undeniably created a monster self-help franchise when he launched this book.
-Useful for two reasons: (1) learning to self info products at scale and (2) learning to avoid info products when they are sold to you.
+Even though a lot of the information is outdated, I think the main concepts still apply (humans are still humans, and we’re easy to sell to).
 The book is available on Amazon.

 Summary notes below.
 All emphasis mine.

 “Reality is merely an illusion, albeit a more persistent one.” – Albert Einstein

 “Once you say you’re going to settle for 2nd, that’s what happens to you in life.” – John F. Kennedy

 “Everything popular is wrong.” – Oscar Wilde